tony-reddington/mayan-riviera-travel/README.md

 * [Hatchful](https://hatchful.shopify.com/) was used to create the company logo.

 ### Acknowledgements
-* My mentor who gave great pointers/feedback and support.
+* My mentor Medale Oluwafemi who gave great pointers/feedback and support.
 * The Slack community for building up an amazing library of issue resolutions.